 - Where we transfer your personal data outside the European Economic Area (“EEA”), we will ensure that it is protected in a manner that is consistent with how your personal data will be protected by us in the EEA and that all transfers of personal data outside the EEA are done lawfully.
 This can be done in a number of ways, for instance, under an agreement which covers the EU requirements for the transfer of personal data outside the EEA, such as the European Commission approved standard contractual clauses.

 Data controller and contact information

 We are generally controllers for the personal data we process, however, we provide some services as a processor (in which case our client is the controller).
-If you have any questions about this privacy statement or how and why we process personal data, please contact us at:
+If you have any questions about this privacy statement, how and why we process personal data and/or your rights over your personal data and how to exercise them (as described below) please contact us at:

 Data Protection Officer

 SEI Investments (Europe) Limited